Forestscribe/git-cdn/README.md

 - `extra.ctx.upstream_url`: The full URL of the git project that is being mirrored
 - `extra.state`: The current state of retries for this request (was `extra.num_try`)

+If GELF_SERVER is not set, logs are output to stderr in human readable form

 # License

 MIT